tirzepatide mastery course

 This is unit 1 of a mastery course with 11 content units plus a final exam, covering every angle of tirzepatide, from molecular engineering to clinical outcomes to the regulatory landscape.

-in the units ahead, you'll study the 39-amino-acid sequence and the C20 fatty diacid that give tirzepatide its ~5-day half-life, then break down each receptor pathway -- GIP for beta-cell and adipose biology, GLP-1 for appetite and gastric emptying, and the biased dual-agonism that makes two targets better than one.
+In the units ahead, you'll study the 39-amino-acid sequence and the C20 fatty diacid that give tirzepatide its ~5-day half-life, then break down each receptor pathway -- GIP for beta-cell and adipose biology, GLP-1 for appetite and gastric emptying, and the biased dual-agonism that makes two targets better than one.

-you'll then dig into the clinical evidence: the SURPASS program for type 2 diabetes (including the head-to-head beating of semaglutide in SURPASS-2), and the SURMOUNT program for obesity (SURMOUNT-1's 20%+ weight loss, SURMOUNT-4's discontinuation data, and the SURMOUNT-OSA first-ever sleep apnea approval). safety, dosing and reconstitution, the compounding controversy, and the next-gen pipeline (retatrutide, cagrisema) all get their own units.
+You'll then dig into the clinical evidence: the SURPASS program for type 2 diabetes (including the head-to-head beating of semaglutide in SURPASS-2), and the SURMOUNT program for obesity (SURMOUNT-1's 20%+ weight loss, SURMOUNT-4's discontinuation data, and the SURMOUNT-OSA first-ever sleep apnea approval). safety, dosing and reconstitution, the compounding controversy, and the next-gen pipeline (retatrutide, cagrisema) all get their own units.

-every claim traces back to a primary source, and every limit of the evidence is stated explicitly. this course is designed to let you evaluate tirzepatide critically -- not to promote it.
+Every claim traces back to a primary source, and every limit of the evidence is stated explicitly.
+This course is designed to let you evaluate tirzepatide critically -- not to promote it.

 Knowledge Check